telerik/winforms-docs/telerik-presentation-framework/layout/predefined-layout-panels/stacklayoutpanel.md

 # StackLayoutPanel

 StackLayoutPanel is a panel that handles the layout of multiple elements in a vertical or horizontal row.
-The following example demonstrate how you can easily emply this layout to work for you
+The following example demonstrate how you can easily emply this layout to work for you.

 ## StackLayoutPanel example